 - Communicate your labeling needs – One of the best ways you can ensure your labels can handle outside conditions is to communicate all aspects of your labeling needs with your label manufacturer.
 Give them details about your product, legal requirements, goals, concerns, etc. so your customer service rep can guide to you to the right materials.

 Picking the right kind of label for outdoor applications can be difficult if you’re unfamiliar with the materials and technical processes of label printing.
-If possible, take the necessary time to examine your labeling needs so your weatherproof labels are more likely to be compatible with your product and its environment.
+If possible, take the necessary time to examine your labeling needs so your custom weatherproof labels are more likely to be compatible with your product and its environment.
 Remember, open communications with your label manufacturer is essential for getting the right kind of weatherproof label.